DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 18.md

 ![](<../../_META/Attachments/Pasted image 20250218212311.png>)

 Powers in Relapse are made up of 2 parts:

 - The scriptable object that contains the very general information about the power.
+	- The only things that would need to be changed in this scriptable object are the cooldown time and the "base tolerance meter impact" (which only neuros (drugs) have)
-- The power logic prefab that contains the
+- The power logic prefab that contains the values that actually need to be tweaked.

+The scriptable objects for the powers are located in `/Assets/Scriptable Objects/Power_SO`.